liaochenlanruo/BtToxin_Digger/README.md

 |AFS095482||||||||||1||1|||||
 |AK47||||100.00|100.00|100.00|||||1||||100.00|100.00|

 __Footnote:__ The float number represent the identity of blast search, and the integer number represent the number of toxins predicted by HMM and SVM.
+Genes with a blast coverage less than 50% are not shown in this table.

 ## License